 This section describes the public services and utilities conditions in the study area and provides an analysis of potential impacts that could occur in the study area for the utility-scale solar energy facility types analyzed in the PEIS.
-This section also evaluates actions that could avoid, minimize, or reduce the identified impacts and potential unavoidable significant adverse impacts.
+This section also evaluates measures to avoid, minimize, or reduce the identified impacts and potential unavoidable significant adverse impacts.